 Your website needs a home to call its own.
 The domain (which is kind of like a house address) should preferably use key words that describe your business, not necessarily your business name, to ensure that Google gives you maximum return in its search results.
 For example, “www.alaskacardetailing.com” is more likely to show higher in Google than “www.cleancarsbychris.com” because most people will be doing general searches for “car detailing anchorage”.
 The hosting (which is the land your house is built on) should be a well known name that offers DIY WordPress installations.
 Many small and local companies are not equipped to upkeep WordPress adequate servers or provide support.
 You can avoid hours of needless headache by simply choosing a well known provider.
 (Psst..We offer GoDaddy domain and hosting through our website.)

-Next week we’ll take a first look at the guts of WordPress!
+Our next step will be to take a peek at the guts of WordPress!

 So, you’ve got a great idea for a business.
 You’ve invested many long nights in developing the perfect business plan, which helped you get the big loan you needed to purchase the space and equipment required.
 You have an accomplished manager on board, you’ve contracted a bookeeper and you’re ready to start hunting for employees.
 You figure it’s time to go ahead and print up some business cards and start thinking about a website, so you drive over to the local XYZ 24-Hour Fast Printer, pay them 500 Ben Franklins and, one week later, “ta-dah”, you have $500 worth of self-promotional material that makes you look exactly like every other small business in town.